Guide

 • Escalating when policy validation cannot be deterministically confirmed

-You can try Rippletide hallucinations and guardrail filters here.
+You can try Rippletide hallucination detection and guardrail filters here.

-Step 2: Structure and Serve Context with a Context Graph
+Step 2: Structure Decision Context with a Context Graph

 Evaluation shows you where your agent fails.
 A Context Graph addresses why it fails.

-Many production errors are context errors, because the right data is not present in the context window to operate.
+Many production errors are context errors: the right data is not present in the context window, or the data is present but the model cannot determine whether it applies.

-You can either build those manually or use products such as Rippletide automatic ontologies.
+You can either build a Context Graph manually or use products such as Rippletide automatic ontologies.

-2.1 Identify the Real Entities in Your Domain
+2.1 Identify the Core Entities in Your Domain

 Start by identifying the core entities your agent interacts with.